 The landscapes were otherworldly and the brothers knew then that they would be coming back for future visits.

-Joshua Tree National Park Film
+Watch the Joshua Tree National Park Film

 Fast forward two years and another road trip out west and the Pattiz Brothers found themselves with cameras in tow creating what would become their Joshua Tree film.